 There’s also much to be said for having realistic expectations with your Canadian stock portfolio.
-You need to be realistic about the growth rate you can expect for the capital you invest, and kind of dividend payout you can expect within a given period of time.
+You need to be realistic about the growth rate you can expect for the capital you invest (see best small-cap stocks) and the kind of dividend payout you can expect within a given period of time.
 Generating massive overnight gains on the Canadian stock market isn’t something that happens for most people.

 Longer-term Canadian dividend stocks should be seen as just that – an ongoing opportunity to increase your cash flow and bring gradual revenue growth.
 Quick-fix profit-generating stocks do exist, but are significantly more volatile and pose a bigger risk to your capital.